mja279/Read-Me-Generator/sampleREADME.md

   # Contributing

-  Please give credit where credit is due!

   # Tests

   To run tests, run the following command:
-  > npm test
+  >

   # Questions

-  If you have any questions or issues, please contat me directly at  mja279@georgetown.edu.
-You can find more information of my work at  mja279.
+  If you have any questions or issues, please contat me directly at  .
+You can find more information of my work at  .